A Quiet Place: Plot

-Sightless aliens with sharp hearing and impenetrable armor plating have taken over the planet and killed most of the human population.
-The Abbott family — mother Evelyn, father Lee, deaf daughter Regan, and sons Marcus and Beau — live on their isolated farm in the middle of a forest in upstate New York, and have survived by taking precautions such as laying sand paths to avoid stepping on crunching leaves and using American Sign Language when communicating.
+Sightless aliens with sharp hearing and impenetrable armored skin have taken over the planet and killed most of the human population.
+The Abbott family – father Lee, mother Evelyn, deaf daughter Regan, and sons Marcus and Beau – live on their isolated farm in the middle of a forest in upstate New York, and have survived by taking precautions such as laying sand paths to avoid stepping on crunching leaves and using American Sign Language when communicating.

-When the family goes into the nearby town for supplies, Beau finds a toy space shuttle, but Lee makes him leave it behind due to the noise it would make if powered on.
-As they are getting ready to leave, Regan secretly gives him back the toy, but without its batteries.
-When they leave, Beau takes back the batteries without anyone noticing.
-While walking back home, Beau turns on the space shuttle, which starts making noise.
-Almost immediately, Beau is killed by a nearby creature.
+When the family goes into the nearby town for supplies, Beau finds a toy Space Shuttle, but Lee makes him leave it behind due to the noise it would make if powered on.
+As they are getting ready to leave, Regan returns it without its batteries, but Beau takes them without anyone noticing.
+While walking back home, Beau activates it, which starts making noise.
+Almost immediately, Beau is killed by a nearby alien before Lee can reach him.
+Regan suffers terrible guilt thereafter, which she hides from her parents, although Marcus is aware of it.

-Over a year after Beau's death, the family has seemingly gone back to normal, with Evelyn several months pregnant.
+Over a year after Beau's death, Evelyn is pregnant with a fourth child.
 Marcus reluctantly goes fishing with Lee while Regan, upset that she cannot go, visits Beau's grave.
-While everybody is gone, Evelyn goes into labor; while going downstairs, she steps on a nail and drops a photo frame, which alerts nearby creatures.
-She flips a switch, turning the surrounding lights around the house red.
-She tries to go upstairs but finds out that one of the creatures has entered the house.
-Soon after, it enters the basement; Evelyn sets an egg timer, distracting the creature and giving herself time to run upstairs.
-She begins giving birth in the bathtub upstairs as the creature slowly makes its way towards her.
-Lee and Marcus return and set off fireworks as a diversion.
+While the rest of the family is gone, Evelyn goes into labor.
+While heading to the basement, she accidentally steps on an upright nail and drops a photo frame, alerting a nearby alien which enters the house.
+Struggling to stay silent amidst the pain, Evelyn flips a switch in the basement, turning the surrounding lights around the house red.
+The alien enters the basement soon after, but Evelyn distracts it with the loud clicks of an egg timer and escapes upstairs.
+Upon returning to the farm and seeing the red lights, Marcus and Lee lure the alien out of the house by lighting off fireworks, allowing Evelyn to safely give birth to her baby.

 Regan, seeing the fireworks, runs back to the house.
-Lee then enters the house and brings the baby and Evelyn into a hiding spot under the floor in the barn outside.
-The baby cries, alerting a creature into the barn.
-This creature fails to find the source, but breaks some water pipes.
-Marcus and Regan go to the top of a grain silo and light a signal fire to other distant farms.
-Meanwhile, Evelyn wakes up in the flooded hideout with the creature still inside.
-She hides behind the falling water to mask her sound as the creature moves toward her.
+Lee enters the house armed with a shotgun and finds the baby and Evelyn, then brings them into a hiding spot under the floor in the barn outside.
+The baby cries, and a creature enters the barn.
+The alien fails to find the source of the noise, but breaks some water pipes.
+Evelyn wakes up in the flooded hideout with the alien still inside and hides behind the falling water to mask her and the baby's sound.